Latin woman with long black hair, smooth skin, and glossy makeup, looking directly at the camera

 How many hours of lessons and study per week do you think you would need to be able to communicate with me directly?

 (You should be concerned with women who hesitate to learn English or speak the English they supposedly learned.
 Learning English is not difficult with effort.
 Those who don’t make the effort will likely be overly-dependent on you.
-Almost all the Hispanic women will express a desire to learn.
+Almost all the Colombian women will express a desire to learn.
 You should pay for lessons, state your expectations, and determine if she can contribute transportation, attend lessons during holidays (a frequent occurrence in Colombia), and be on time.
 Learning English should be her desire and not an obligation you have to push or a sacrifice she needs to make.
 You should pay attention to her outlook and progress in learning.
 Some women are not capable of learning English and it is best for you to find this out early.
-A criteria used to approve the fiancée visa is the ability of both of you to communicate with each other.
+A criterion used to approve the fiancée visa is the ability of both of you to communicate with each other.
 There will also be perceived disagreements that in reality are due to misunderstandings in language.
-A Hispanic bride who is not learning and progressing in English will be drawn to those (usually immigrants) she can communicate with.
-The importance of your Hispanic woman learning English in Colombia cannot be emphasized enough.
+A Colombian bride who is not learning and progressing in English will be drawn to those (usually immigrants) she can communicate with.
+The importance of your woman learning English in Colombia cannot be emphasized enough.
 Some women may think it is an exchange, she will learn English and you should learn Spanish.
 It is not an equal exchange.
-She is learning English because she is moving to an English speaking country.
+She is learning English because she is moving to an English-speaking country.
 I have never heard of a situation where a married couple had broken up because the man did not learn Spanish.)

 How important do you feel it is to learn the language of your new home country?